2020 LMA International Committees

 Assists LMA's Board in fulfilling its oversight responsibilities with respect

 Diversity & Inclusion

 The Diversity & Inclusion (D&I) mission is to effectuate change by empowering and equipping LMA and its members to build diverse and inclusive marketing and business development teams.

-The Education Advisory Council (EAC) is a cross-section of the LMA membership, appointed on an annual basis, who will be guided by the LMA Education Director to strategize initiatives, guide best practices and serve as ambassadors.
-Advisory council members are visionaries, thought-leaders, strategizers, guides and ambassadors that come from LMA’s many constituencies.
-The relevance of organizations to their members is a reflection of the quality of their offerings.
-Thus, the EAC will play an integral role in the educational development and content, and ultimately, the value of the Legal Marketing Association.
+The Education Advisory Council (EAC) is a cross-section of the LMA membership and volunteers are appointed on an annual basis.
+The committee operations are guided by the staff liaison to strategize initiatives, guide best practices and serve as ambassadors.
+Advisory council members are visionaries, thought-leaders, guides and ambassadors that come from LMA’s many constituencies.
+The EAC will play an integral role in educational development and content, and ultimately, the value of the Legal Marketing Association.

 Oversees the financial status and general solvency of the organization.
 They work with staff in the annual budgeting process, review and provide recommendations on budgeted and unbudgeted spending requests and develop and recommend long-range financial objectives for the association.
 When appropriate, the committee will work directly with International committees/task forces and regions to provide financial guidance (i.e., tools, best practices, resources and an open forum).

 Collaborates with staff to establish programs for recruitment, renewal

 The Nominating Committee shall solicit nominations of those board positions where there is no automatic succession and submit to LMA members a slate of qualified candidates for ratification.